AmirMK/scence-to-style/README.md

    - Create a service account
    - Assign required roles
    - Set up Cloud Run
-4. **Organization Policy** - To make the application accessible outside of GCP, ensure the organization policy `iam.allowedPolicyMemberDomains` allows `allUsers` access to the Cloud Run service.
+4. - **Organization Policy**: To make the application accessible outside of GCP, ensure the organization policy `iam.allowedPolicyMemberDomains` allows access to `allUsers` for the Cloud Run service.
+Alternatively, you can restrict access to a specific group or domain by setting `iam.allowedPolicyMemberDomains` to the desired domain (e.g., `example.com`) or group, rather than allowing all users.
+For more details, refer to the [Securing Access with Identity-Aware Proxy (IAP) guide](https://github.com/AmirMK/scence-to-style/edit/main/README.md#securing-access-with-identity-aware-proxy-iap).

 ## Quick Start